Permafrost/Tundra/SERVICES.md

 If no file is specified, a new temporary file is created automatically.

+If the path to the file does not exist, this service will attempt to create the directories that comprise the path before writing the file.

 #### Inputs:

 * `$file` is the optional name of the file to which the given content